YuRuM0/minishell/README.md

 # Minishell

 > "As beautiful as a shell.....This project is about creating a simple shell.
-Yes, your very own little Bash."
+Yes, our very own little Bash."

 ## 🧠 About